lovetoys/lovetoys/README.md

 #### Example

-The external example is outdated!!!
-It needs to be adjusted to the changes made in the last days.

 For a more detailed and commented version with collisions and some other examples check the [example main.lua](https://github.com/Lovetoys/Lovetoys-examples/blob/rootEntity/main.lua).

     -- Importing lovetoys